 As narrative change approaches gain ground in philanthropy and advocacy circles, many questions remain about the strategy.
 Our recent learning project, in collaboration with the California Health Care Foundation (CHCF), begins to answer some of these questions.

 Narrative change refers to strategies that harness the power of narratives — in entertainment, in news, in movement spaces, and in the broader culture — to shift public mindsets and generate culture change toward equity and justice.
-The project distilled 25 best practices that make narrative change efforts more likely to be successful from several sources of evidence.
-These include expert knowledge, a detailed review of research on the audience impact of entertainment, and three case studies (overall investments, maternal health and the nuclear threat) of the work of the Lear Center's Hollywood, Health, and Society program.
-Based on these best practices, we designed a forward-looking strategic framework to inform the development, funding, strategy, and implementation of narrative change efforts.
-Read the final report.
-View the beta framework. |
+Based on several sources of evidence, we distilled 25 best practices into a Strategic Investment Framework designed to inform and maximize the impact of investments in narrative-based strategies.
+Use the framework.
+Read the final report. |

 Research Yields Best PracticesDirector of Research Erica Rosenthal and Research Associate Ksenia Korobkova have distilled our findings into his latest entry on the California Health Care Foundation blog!